RodrigoIde42/RodrigoIde42/README.md

 # Hi there, I'm Rodrigo Kenji Ide.

-I'm a 23 years old Computer Science enthusiast studying at UNIVEM - Marília, SP.
+I'm a 23 years old Computer Science enthusiast graduated at UNIVEM - Marília, SP.
 I'm passionate about programming and always eager to learn new things.

 ## Github Stats